Bilal-1-2/RijnForge-AnnexBios/documents/Logboek.md

 armin niet gekomen

 #### **12-09-2025**
-Bilal was 2.5 bezig met content mohammed was
+Bilal was 2 uur  bezig met content. mohammed was 1.5 uur bezig met hero section . rachel was ziek

+#### **15-09-2025**
+Bilal was 3 uur bezig films in de content  te zetten/ muhammed  was afwezig rachel was ziek